 Now, this is Chicken Noodle Soup!
-My mother’s old-fashioned chicken noodle soup, in my opinion, is as authentic as it gets.
-She was a passionate stickler for a squeeky clean chicken when it came to her recipes and the result was pure, flavorful, savory, “Can I have seconds please?”, soup you will want to sink your spoon in to.
+My mother’s old-fashioned chicken noodle soup is as authentic as it gets.
+She was a passionate stickler for a squeaky clean chicken in her recipes and the result was pure, flavorful, savory, 'Can I have seconds please?

-When it comes to cooking, I like to get creative whenever possible and that means being flexible with my ingredients, adjusting the flavors, or creating a new twist on an old recipe.
-However, when it comes to this chicken noodle soup recipe, I am unapologetically organic.
-There is simply no comparison for the rich, meaty, authentic chicken flavor you will find in an organic chicken.
-None.
-The same goes for the celery that goes into the soup.
-Since celery is on the Dirty Dozen list of food with the most pesticides, I always use organic celery.
-As for the onions, they are on the Clean Fifteen list, so conventional is just fine.
-Finally, carrots do not land on either list, but I do use organic carrots since I think the flavor is better than their conventional counterpart.
+The same rule applies to the celery used in the soup.
+Because celery is on the Dirty Dozen list of food with the most pesticides, I always use organic celery.
+The onions are on the Clean Fifteen list, so the conventional option is just fine.
+Finally, carrots do not land on either list, but I use organic carrots since I think the flavor is better than their conventional counterpart.

 Share this Post

 |Prep Time||15 minutes|

 - 1 whole organic chicken organic has the best flavor

 - 2 teaspoons salt plus more if needed

 - 1/2 pound extra wide egg noodles Alberto's brand if available